 You can avoid this situation by translating your help resources such as documents, videos, or help center into different languages.
 You can start with the most popular resource and work on increasing the number of available languages.

 A SaaS business is all about onboarding early-stage customers personally or offering consultation services to work alongside the product.
-During the onboarding process, the customers and the sales team may not bond well, probably due to product or service issues or personality clashes.
-This may result in customer churn.
+The customers and the sales team may clash during the onboarding process due to product- or personality-related reasons, resulting in churn.

-You can avoid this situation by proactively being involved in pairing customer services reps or consultants with right-fit customers.
-You can also implement a process to switch customers to different representatives quickly.
+You can avoid this situation by proactively pairing customer services reps or consultants with right-fit customers.
+You can also implement a process to switch customers to different representatives quickly when needed.

-It is very heart-breaking when customers leave your SaaS subscription business due to poor customer service, product problems, technical glitches in payment mode, language barrier, etc. Hence, to reduce the customer churn rate, we need to focus on customer’s needs, wants, and personal reasons carefully and work towards them dedicatedly.
+It can be discouraging when customers leave your SaaS subscription business due to poor customer service, product problems, technical glitches in payment mode, language barriers, etc. Hence, to reduce the customer churn rate, we need to focus on customers’ needs, wants, and personal reasons carefully and work towards them dedicatedly.32

-We need to be proactive in approach and take regular follow-ups with the existing customers to check if they are satisfied with the product offerings and services or if they require any other assistance to achieve their goals or resolve problems.
+We need to be proactive and have regular follow-ups with the existing customers to check if they’re satisfied with the product offerings and services or if require any other assistance to achieve their goals or resolve problems.